-The individual defendants are vigorously defending against the claims pleaded against them in the state derivative action.
-Management has determined that based on proceedings to date, it is currently unable to determine the probability of the outcome of this action or the range of reasonably possible loss, if any.
+The individual defendants are vigorously defending against the claims pleaded against them.
+Management has determined that based on proceedings to date, it is currently unable to determine the probability of the outcome of these actions or the range of reasonably possible loss, if any.